ImageMagick/ImageMagick/README.CMake.md

 # Build Instructions

 Unless explicitly stated, all the build instructions are valid for all three major OS.
-If something does not work as expected, you can always check the Github Action which has been tested to work: `.github/workflows/cmake-build.yml`.
+If something does not work as expected, you can always check the Github Action which has been tested to work: `.github/workflows/cmake-build.yml` or the `cmake_build.sh` shell script.

 ## Dependencies

 The build process will automatically identify available dependencies.
 It will look, in this order, for:

-* Manually provided `CMake` dependency with an environment variable
+* Manually provided `CMake` dependency with an environment variable (`<pkg>_ROOT`, refer to https://cmake.org/cmake/help/latest/command/find_package.html)
-* CMake config file (`conan`-provided dependencies use this)
+* User-provided CMake config file
+  - `conan`-provided dependencies use this
+* User-provided `pkg-config` dependency in `PKG_CONFIG_PATH`
+* User-provided CMake find module
+  - `conan`-provided dependencies that have alternatives such as `JPEG` being resolved to either `libjpeg` or `libjpeg-turbo` use this
 * System-wide package-provided `CMake` support  (`<PKG>Config.cmake` usually somewhere in `/usr/lib/`)
-* Manually provided `pkg-config` dependency with an environment variable
+* System-wide built-in `CMake` find module (`Find<PKG>.cmake` usually in `/usr/share/cmake`, part of the `CMake` installation)
 * System-wide `pkg-config`

-* System-wide built-in `CMake` find module (`Find<PKG>.cmake` usually in `/usr/share/cmake`, part of the `CMake` installation)
+This is implemented in `magick_find_delegate()` in the main `CMakeLists.txt`.

 ## `conan`